I’ve owned my Elite Crono Fluid Elastogel turbo trainer for over eight years. Which probably qualifies me to write a review.

 With this done, you place the bike with the rear wheel on the roller, and move up the arms of the trainer such that the ends are in line with the skewer.
 You then screw in the handle such that the ‘cups’ on the end of each arm move in to hold each end of the skewer, locking the wheel into the turbo.

 Maybe it’s best if I show you (I MADE ANOTHER CRUDDY VIDEO!):

 That said, if you can, I would recommend having a bike permanently attached into the turbo.
 Avoiding even a little bit of hassle in setting up before your turbo session can make the difference between doing it and sacking it off as a bad job.
 But that’s a story for another post.

-If you don’t have a turbo trainer already, the Elite Crono Fluid Elastogel is an effective training tool at a good price.
+If you don’t have an indoor (or turbo) trainer already, the Elite Crono Fluid Elastogel (or the Qubo Power Fluid) is an effective training tool at a good price.
 It’s easy to set up and to use.
 It feels ‘good’ to ride – that is, it feels sufficiently similar to riding on a road for it not to be a distraction.